leventemo/learning-tracker/README.md

 ### 🔖 Favourite Blogs

-An incomplete list of resources I find very useful, in no particular order whatsoever.
+An incomplete and ever growing list of resources I find useful, in no particular order.

 | Blog                                                    |      CSS      |      JS       |     React     |
 |:--------------------------------------------------------|:-------------:|:-------------:|:-------------:|